oleksii-korniienko/POC.PdfGenerator/readme.md

 ### Key Takeaways
 - **Aspose**: Existing license but stuck to a specific version, performance and quality issues.
+Supports HTML => PDF conversion.
 - **PdfPig**: Free, open-source, low-level manipulation required.
 - **QuestPDF**: Modern, easy to use, requires a license, recommended for better quality and performance.